walpolsh/practice-app/README.md

 Future iterations:
 - Refine CSS/UI
 - Save, edit, and delete muliple practice cards, each can be it's own topic.
-- Add a recording interface
+- Web Audio Api recording on each card
-  - saved files will display as a waveform ala Soundcloud